Pete Hamill, legendary New York columnist, has died

 NEW YORK (AP) — Pete Hamill, the self-taught, street-wise newspaper columnist whose love affair with New York inspired a colorful and uniquely influential journalistic career and produced several books of fiction and nonfiction, died Wednesday morning.
 He was 85.

-Hamill died in Brooklyn, New York, his brother Denis confirmed in an email.
+Hamill died at a Brooklyn hospital from heart and kidney failure, his brother Denis confirmed in an email.

 “Pete was truly one of the good guys,” Denis Hamill said.